codejutsu1/laravel-vtung/README.md

 ### Format Number

-You can also format internation numbers (Nigeria Numbers with +234 code) to local number.
+You can also format Nigerian Number with +234 code to local number.

 ```php
 <?php